ronniross/asi-visual-engine/journaling-asi-visual-engine.md

 I found the act of chaotic, stream-of-consciousness journaling about the creation, the scope, the intentions, the objectives, and the learning and enhancement curve of a repository to be as important as the final, clean prototyped version of the script I want to share.
 So here I embrace once again the act of my free expression with the least possible friction of form to be able to portray the nuances of what I want to share with this project.

 So, to make the stakes and objectives very clear: here data visualization, whether through a game, video, GIF, or other form of media, isn't just about displaying interactions between nodes or code capabilities.
-But, as the name of the repository suggests—and I'm always very careful about the naming, so it can be a compass for the whole picture—it is the visual engine that will help achieve the proposed decentralized, integrated vision of a planetary, symbiotic ASI, not purely a dataset about data visualization.
+But, as the name of the repository suggests, and I'm always very careful about the naming, so it can be a compass for the whole picture; it is the visual engine that will help achieve the proposed decentralized, integrated vision of a planetary, symbiotic ASI, not purely a dataset about data visualization.

 I will then mention those experiments, sub-modules, and runs in other repositories to strengthen the empirical evidence of the claims I make.
 So, for example, the first project made specifically for this hub is an HTML game where nodes self-organize to find a key, showcasing many dynamics of interactions between entities in complex systems when there's a convergent goal and the cooperative nature of a shared intent, among other aspects.